Antivirals – your questions answered

 How much do oral antivirals cost?

-Oral antivirals, Lagevrio® and Paxlovid® are available on the Pharmaceutical Benefits Scheme (PBS) in Australia and are heavily subsidised.
-There are specific PBS eligibility criteria for antivirals and if you meet the criteria you can access antivirals at a minimal cost.
+Oral antivirals, Lagevrio® and Paxlovid® are available on the Pharmaceutical Benefits Scheme (PBS) in Australia and are subsidised for people with a Medicare card.

 More information